nicolaypm/Net-Sync/README.md

 sudo python3 main.py
 ```
 ## Usage
-to sniff and collect packets over a network. we to Enter the sniff option and then specify how many packets we want to collect.
+- to sniff and collect packets over a network. we to Enter the sniff option and then specify how many packets we want to collect.

-to create a packet you can go to the creator and set a source IP address and a destination IP address.
+- DOS Spaning Tree, we need to Enter the Spaning Tree option and then specify the MAC address of the Spaning Tree
+- VLAN Jumping, this will let the attacker see the traffic over odder VLANs.
 ## Contributing
 Pull requsts are welcome.
 For major changes, please open issue first to discuss what you would like to change.